HiveRunner/mutant-swarm/README.md

 * The responsibility for unit test execution and mutation testing is currently conflated.
 * If we want to use JUnit5, we have to change every `@Test` annotation in the test class with `@MutantSwarmTest`.
 Ideally, we would like to simply place the
   `@MutantSwarmTest` annotation at the top of the code and leave the `@Test` annotations unchanged.
 We have raised this issue [on Stack Overflow](https://stackoverflow.com/questions/64872557/annotate-a-full-class-with-an-extension-while-intercepting-all-the-tests-and-in).
-* If you run Maven with the JUnit5 extension, the build will fail.
-This is because some of the tests with the mutations shouldn't pass, and since
-  Maven recognises these as failed tests, the build also fails.
-It would be nice to be able to override the test results so the failed tests with the mutations don't influence the Maven build.

 # Contact